 Doccle is a digital mailbox that lets you receive, organise and store documents from a growing list of organisations.
 You can view your documents using KBC Mobile or KBC Touch without needing a Doccle account.

 Creating an account may be useful though, as it lets you share and keep documents from all your suppliers in one place.
-If you have a Doccle account, you can jump to it in a single tap right from KBC Mobile.
+If you have a Doccle account, you can go to it in a single tap right from KBC Mobile.

 - Certificates for your tax return